lockvoid/cachebay/README.md

 ---

 ## Cache policies (at a glance)

+Cache policies control when and how data is fetched from the network versus served from cache, enabling different user experience patterns from instant rendering to always-fresh data.

 - **cache-only**: if cached → render cached; else error `CacheOnlyMiss`.
 No network.
 - **cache-first**: if cached → render cached; else wait for network.
 No revalidate.